digitalocean/container-blueprints/virtual-networks-with-netmaker/README.md

 ![Netmaker Guides and Walkthrough](assets/images/netmaker_additional_guides.png)

-Next, you will be guided through the initial configuration steps for the Netmaker server, and how to access the web management console.
+Next, you will be guided through the initial configuration steps for the Netmaker server, as well as how to access the web management console.

 ### Finishing the Netmaker Server Setup

-To use the Netmaker server, you need to finish a few more steps, by following a one-time interactive guide.
-The interactive guide will show up only once, after you log in for the first time into the Netmaker machine, via SSH.
+To complete the Netmaker server installation, a few more steps are required.
 First, please `list` the available `Droplets`, using `doctl` (below command will show only the `machine name`, and the corresponding `public IP address`):

 ```shell
 doctl compute droplet list --format Name,PublicIPv4